svekeman/www-greenitglobe/www.greenitglobe.com/content/home/footer_box.md

 header = "Find Us"

 summary = "Feel free to visit our offices in Dubai where we can demonstrate our products and introduce our team.
-We are situated near Business Bay Bridge Dubai, only 5 minutes from Festival City."
+We are situated near Business Bay Bridge Dubai, only 5 minutes from Festival City and 15 minutes from Dubai International Airport."

 social1_title = "facebook"
 social1_link = "https://www.linkedin.com/company/green-it-globe"